cdown/chrisdown.name/_posts/2016-09-04-cleaning-up-muxing-extracting-subtitles-using-ffmpeg-srt-tools.md

 spec, they remain to be interpreted by the media player.
 Since not all media players support this sometimes they are just shown raw, which looks quite bad.

-The srt project contains a tool to deal with this called [strip-html][]:
+The srt project contains a tool to deal with this called [process][], which can perform arbitrary operations on files:

     % cat ES-spanish.srt
     1